Upside Potential And Downside Protection With A Competitive Cap

 Talk to your financial professional about a solution that can provide growth potential and downside protection throughout your years in retirement.

-The S&P 500 Index is a product of S&P Dow Jones Indices LLC (“SPDJI”), and has been licensed for use by Annuity Investors® Life and Great American Life®.
-Standard & Poor’s®, S&P®, and S&P 500® are registered trademarks of Standard & Poor’s Financial Services LLC (“S&P”); Dow Jones® is a registered trademark Dow Jones Trademark Holdings LLC (“Dow Jones”); and these trademarks have been licensed for use by SPDJI and sublicensed for certain purposes by Annuity Investors Life and Great American Life.
+The S&P 500 Index is a product of S&P Dow Jones Indices LLC or its affiliates (“SPDJI”) and has been licensed for use by Annuity Investors® Life and Great American Life®.
+Standard & Poor’s® and S&P® are registered trademarks of Standard & Poor’s Financial Services LLC (“S&P”); Dow Jones® is a registered trademark Dow Jones Trademark Holdings LLC (“Dow Jones”); and these trademarks have been licensed for use by SPDJI and sublicensed for certain purposes by Annuity Investors Life and Great American Life.
 Annuity Investors Life and Great American Life annuity products are not sponsored, endorsed, sold or promoted by SPDJI, Dow Jones, S&P, or their respective affiliates, and none of such parties makes any representation regarding the advisability of purchasing said products nor do they have any liability for any errors, omissions or interruptions of the S&P 500 Index.

 When you buy a fixed-indexed annuity, you own an insurance contract.
 You are not buying shares of any stock or index.
 You cannot invest directly in the S&P 500 Index.

-This is a summary of some features of a fixed-indexed product.
+This flier provides a summary of some features of a fixed-indexed product.
 Great American Life and Annuity Investors Life are not investment advisers and the information provided in this document is not investment advice.
 You should consult your investment professional for advice based on your personal circumstances and financial situation.

 All guarantees based on the claims-paying ability of the issuing insurance company.
 Products issued by Great American Life Insurance Company® and Annuity Investors Life Insurance Company®, members of Great American Insurance Group, Cincinnati, OH.